Categorical Donaldson-Thomas theory for local surfaces: Introduction

 This is an analogue of the similar inequality for usual flip (flop) via canonical line bundles in birational geometry\footnote{For a birational map of smooth projective varieties $Y_+ \dashrightarrow Y_-$, we have the inequality (equality) $Y_+ >_K(=_K) Y_-$ if there is a common resolution $p_{\pm} \colon W \to Y_{\pm}$ such that $p_+^{\ast}K_{Y_+} -p_{-}^{\ast}K_{Y_-}$ is effective (trivial).}.

 On the other hand if two smooth projective varieties are related by a usual flip (flop), it is conjectured by Bondal-Orlov~\cite{B-O2} and Kawamata~\cite{MR1949787} that there exists a fully-faithful functor (equivalence) of their derived categories of coherent sheaves.
-The above conjecture relates sizes of derived categories and canonical line bundles, so is called a \textit{D/K conjecture}.
-Recently Halpern-Leistner~\cite{HalpK3} announces that the derived categories of coherent sheaves on Bridgeland stable objects on K3 surfaces are equivalent under the wall-crossing diagram (\ref{intro:diagram}).
+The above conjecture relates sizes of derived categories and canonical line bundles, so is called a \textit{D/K equivalence conjecture}.
+Recently Halpern-Leistner~\cite{HalpK3, HalpK32} proves that the derived categories of coherent sheaves on Bridgeland stable objects on K3 surfaces are equivalent under the wall-crossing diagram (\ref{intro:diagram}).
 In the case of K3 surfaces, both sides of (\ref{intro:diagram}) are birational holomorphic symplectic manifolds, so connected by flops.
-Therefore his result proves D/K conjecture in this case.
+Therefore his result proves D/K equivalence conjecture in this case.

-Our motivation on studying categorical DT theories is to formulate a CY 3-fold version of the above Halpern-Leistner's work for K3 surfaces.
+Our motivation on studying DT categories is to formulate a CY 3-fold version of the above Halpern-Leistner's work for K3 surfaces.
 Namely under the wall-crossing diagram (\ref{intro:diagram}) for moduli spaces of stable objects on CY 3-folds, if it is a d-critical flip (flop), we expect the existence of a fully-faithful functor (equivalence)

-This expectation relates categorical DT theories of $M_{\sigma^{\pm}}$ with their virtual canonical line bundles, so is an analogue of the D/K conjecture for d-critical loci.
+This expectation relates DT categories of $M^{\sigma_{\pm}}$ with their virtual canonical line bundles, so is an analogue of the D/K equivalence conjecture for d-critical loci.

 Furthermore we expect that the semiorthogonal complement of the above fully-faithful embedding recovers the wall-crossing formula of numerical DT invariants.
-In this way, the study of categorical DT theories will give a link between D/K conjecture in birational geometry and wall-crossing formula of DT invariants.
+In this way, the study of DT categories will give a link between D/K equivalence conjecture in birational geometry and wall-crossing formula of DT invariants.